 iii Restrictions on the provision of service

 In Lithuania, the CRA has imposed price limitations to certain providers for universal electronic communications services, mobile call termination services, wholesale of high-speed broadband services, general economic interest services, wholesale central access in fixed location services to mass market products, wholesale high quality access in fixed location services, broadcast transmission services and broadcast transmission services for the provision of content services to end-users.

 Communication network service providers have to provide access to their infrastructure in cases where the user of infrastructure cannot implement its right to electronic communication infrastructure, or where the costs of such implementation would be disproportionately high.
 The network operator is required to conclude the agreement with the user of the infrastructure following the principles of non-discrimination and transparency.

 Contracts with consumers

-The Lithuanian Civil Code (Article 6.161) qualifies public communication service contracts as public contracts (i.e., public communication service contracts have to be concluded with any customer who applies for the services, where it is technically possible to provide the service).
-Service providers may not refuse to conclude contracts or to provide discriminatory terms to certain groups of customers.
-Standard terms on electronic service contracts are controlled by the general contract law provisions as well as specific terms in the LEC.
+The Lithuanian Civil Code (Article 6.161) qualifies public communication service contracts as public contracts (i.e., public communication service contracts have to be concluded with any customer who applies for the services where it is technically possible to provide the service).
+Service providers may not refuse to conclude contracts or provide discriminatory terms to certain groups of customers.
+Standard terms in electronic service contracts are controlled by the general contract law provisions as well as specific terms in the LEC.

 Regulation (EU) 2015/2120 laying down measures concerning open internet access is directly applicable in Lithuania.
 Thus all communications service providers in Lithuania are under the obligation to treat all traffic equally, when providing internet access services, without discrimination, restriction or interference, and irrespective of the sender and receiver, the content accessed or distributed, the applications or services used or provided, or the terminal equipment used.21 Observance of net neutrality and open internet access is supervised by the CRA.